ucdavisdatalab/workshop_git_for_teams/chapters/02_pushing-a-repository.md

 * Repository name: your repository's name, which should be the same as what's on your computer
 * Description: a short (1-2 sentence) explanation of what's in this repository
 * Public/private setting: repositories may be either "public" (viewable by anyone) or "private" (only viewable by you and those to whom you grant access)
-* Initialize with details, including:
+* "Initialize this repository with":
   * A README file: a form of documentation; provides information about the files in the repository
   * A .gitignore file: instructs Git to ignore specific files or filetypes
   * A license: governs the use or redistribution of your files

 Because we're initializing this repository from an existing directory, we won't bother with most of the extra details.
 But we do need a title, which should be the same as what's on your local computer (`my_first_remote_directory`).
 A